yiisoft/yii2/docs/guide/tutorial-i18n.md

 There are two languages defined in the Yii application: [[yii\base\Application::$sourceLanguage|source language]] and [[yii\base\Application::$language|target language]].

-Source language is the language original application messages are written in directly in the code such as:
+The source language is the language in which the original application messages are written directly in the code such as:

 ```php
 echo \Yii::t('app', 'I am a message!');
 ```

-The target language is the language that should be used to display the current page i.e. the language that original messages need to be translated to.
+The target language is the language that should be used to display the current page, i.e. the language that original messages need to be translated to.
 It is defined in the application configuration like the following:

 ```php